msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Picking refers to the process where individual items are picked from a fulfilment facility (usually a warehouse or a pharmacy store).

-Once a shipment has been allocated, next step is to go get the items to prepare the actual shipment.
-To help with that, you are able to generate a **pick slip** document.
+Once a shipment has been allocated, the next step is to go get the items to prepare the actual shipment.
+To help with that, you are able to generate a **pick slip**.
 A pick slip indicates:

 - The items to be picked
 - The quantity and batch numbers for each item